296-155-54100 << 296-155-54115 >> 296-155-542

 (e) Disengage the main control circuit;

-(f) Stop the engine: An exception to this may exist when crane operation is frequently interrupted during a shift and the operator must leave the crane.
+(f) Stop the internal combustion engine, when provided.
+An exception to this may exist when crane operation is frequently interrupted during a shift and the operator must leave the crane.
 Under these circumstances, the engine may remain running and (a) through (e) of this subsection apply.
 The operator must be situated where any entry to the crane can be observed.

 Note: